Everything you might want to know about I-STOP

 Moreover, with I-STOP, pharmacists who previously didn't have access to the registry will now have access - for reviewing the controlled substance history of persons who have been prescribed once or more with controlled substances.

-There has been a considerable rise in drug overuse, leading to increased number of deaths in the United States.
-During the past few decades, several deaths were being attributed to drug abuse, most of which were related to pharmaceutical abuse.
-Since drug overdose rate has reached astounding rates, the urgent need for a system to control drug abuse was felt.
+There has been a considerable rise in medication overuse, leading to increased number of deaths in the United States.
+During the past few decades, several deaths were being attributed to medicine abuse, most of which were related to pharmaceutical abuse.
+Since medication overdose rate has reached astounding rates, the urgent need for a system to control medication abuse was felt.

 Impact of I-STOP on Practices